RXT067/Scripts/KUWDS/README.md

 #### Krey's Universal Wine Debugger Script (KUWDS)

-Version: v0.1-ALPHA (usage not recommended)
+Version: CONCEPT, usage not recommended

 Abstract: Enhancement of "wine" command used for debugging + Generates a markdown document with all **usefull** informations used for debuggi